Complete Weierstrass elliptic function solutions and canonical coordinates for four-wave mixing in nonlinear optical fibres: Code Availability

 \section{Code Availability}

-The code used in this paper is available at \cite{heskethHeskethGDFwmpaper2026} and includes Python Jupyter notebooks with symbolic derivations using \emph{SymPy} \cite{meurerSymPySymbolicComputing2017} as well as the code for numeric validation used in Section \ref{sec:num-val}.
+The code used in this paper is available at \cite{heskethHeskethGDFwmpaper2026} and includes Python Jupyter notebooks with symbolic derivations using \emph{SymPy} \cite{meurerSymPySymbolicComputing2017} as well as the code for numerical validation used in Section \ref{sec:num-val}.